How To Develop Great Products by Utilizing The Strategic Product Roadmap

 - Focus on outcomes and not on outputs

-It is important to align your Strategic Product Roadmap with your vision, key objectives, and North Star Metrics.
-However, be aware to give it enough flexibility for the execution.
-Used in the right way the Strategic Product Roadmap will help you discover the right products and features to build before writing a single line of code.
+In addition, it is of great significance that you align your strategic product roadmap with your vision, key objectives, and North Star Metrics.
+However, leaving a room for flexibility during the execution is always helpful.
+Used in the right way, the strategic product roadmap will help you discover the right products and features to build before writing a single line of code.

-Measure for the actual effects a released feature has on your customers.
+Continual tracking and adjustments are part and parcel of all business processes.
+In that regard, measuring for the actual effects a released feature has on your customers should be among your top priorities.
 You can do this by asking questions like ”Is the feature we just released relieving the user’s pain?”, “Are users getting value out of the feature?”, or “Can we improve the feature based on our user’s desires?”.

 Your product development team needs to figure out how they can break these outcomes down into measurable units and align them with the company goal(s).

-That is where the Strategic Product Roadmap can help and improve focus among your teams.
-It creates alignment around the problems the product will solve for the user, along with the high-level goals for getting there.
+That is where the strategic product roadmap can help.
+Planned in the right way, it creates alignment around the problems the product will solve for the user, along with the high-level goals for getting there.
 This will ultimately lead to products with more depth, stronger validation, and innovation in the individual teams.

 A deep product may only solve a narrowly defined problem, but it does so in an excellent way.
 Instead of coming up with products that are addressing a wide variety of problems but fail to solve any one of them in a truly satisfying way, your teams will focus on delivering great value to your users where they most need it.